apeskinian/p5_treasures_untold/README.md

     | --- | --- |
     | ![Mobile 500](documentation/features/error_pages/mobile_500.png "Mobile 500 Page") | ![Desktop 500](documentation/features/error_pages/desktop_500.png "Desktop 500 Page") |

-**WIP UNDER THIS LINE**

 - ### Staff Dashboard
     The staff dashboard is an area of the site with access reserved for users with a level of **staff** or **super user**.
 This is where shop owners can manage the day to day admin of the site, the page is split into four sections:
-    - **Product Admin**: This is where products can be created, updated and deleted.
+    - [Product Admin](#product-admin): This is where products can be created, updated and deleted.
 Product realms can also be managed here too.
-    - **FAQ Admin**: FAQs can be created, updated and deleted here, including FAQ topics.
+    - [FAQ Admin](#faq-admin): FAQs can be created, updated and deleted here, including FAQ topics.
-    - **Message Admin**: This is where messages sent via the contact us page can be viewed.
-Staff members can also send an initial reply to the message.
+    - [Message Admin](#message-admin): This is where messages sent via the contact us page can be viewed, replied to and deleted.
-    - **Newsletter Admin**: Staff can create and send newsletters here, they can also read and delete previously sent newsletters.
+    - [Newsletter Admin](#newsletter-admin): Staff can create and send newsletters here, they can also read and delete previously sent newsletters.
 The current list of subscribers and their status is also manageable here.<br><br>

     |  | Product Admin | FAQ Admin | Message Admin | Newsletter Admin |
     | --- | --- | --- | --- | --- |